 For this reason, a good rule of thumb is to not invest any money in stock market index funds that you’ll need within the next five years.

-Index funds are the fastest and easiest way to diversify your stock portfolio.
-If you want to automate your investing even further, consider using Betterment.
+Index funds are one of the fastest and easiest ways to diversify your stock portfolio.

 While buying index funds makes diversification simple and lowers your risk, it also caps your upside.